Winter weather: December - February

 Historic Manitou Springs

-Shop, dine & explore this small-but-epic locale — effervescent healing springs, unique events, & history served daily.
+Saunter through the tree-lined streets to explore this small-but-epic locale — effervescent healing springs, unique events & history served daily.

 Manitou Cliff Dwellings